jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.33
+  - Add parseJsonLines() to JsonParser to allow easy processing of jsonlines.org style input.
+Returns a `Stream<JsonObject>` that you can process without having to buffer everything in memory.
 - 2.30 - 2.32
   - Add @Nonnull annotations in a few places
   - flatten method in jsonobject